chafey/OpenJPHNG/README.md

 * Q: What version of C++ will this library use?
   - A: TBD - it is currently set to 20 (up from 14 in current OpenJPH) to comply with the Google C++ Style Guide.
 Feedback on this would be appreciated!
 * Q: Will this library be backwards compatible with the current OpenJPH API?
-  - A: The APIs will change to improve readability, use modern C++ features and be unit testable so will change.
+  - A: The APIs will change to improve readability, use modern C++ features and be unit testable.
 An adapter layer will be explored in the future
 * Q: Will speed be improved?
   - A: Improved speed is not a goal of this refactor but it is important to avoid any loss in performance
 * Q: What new features will this library have?
   - A: Clean integration with third party libraries (e.g. OpenJPEG), runtime switching between algorithms (e.g. SIMD vs general).
-New library features are not planned but could happen along the way
+New library functionality is not planned but could happen along the way

 # TODO